music influence explorer

 Sonic elements

-Delta blues guitar riffs
+Delta blues influences

 Start with these tracks